 After complete surgical excision, relapse rates have been reported to be 10% to 20%.
 Recurrence has been noted even up to 11 years following surgery.

-Metastases to the lymph nodes of the neck, lungs, liver, and brain
+Metastases to the lymph nodes of the neck, lungs, liver, and brain can be seen.

 Melanoma care and treatment requires a multidisciplinary approach.
 Melanomas of the head and neck, specifically the mouth, have a poor prognosis and often have advanced disease.
 Consultations with otolaryngology (head and neck surgery), surgical oncology, pathology, speech therapy, and other specialists depending on complications and distant metastases are warranted.

 Primary mucosal melanomas are aggressive tumors that are rarer than cutaneous melanoma.
 Head and neck mucosal melanomas are the most common.
 Wide excision is the treatment of choice.
 Oral melanoma complicated in that detection does not usually occur until the lesion is advanced.
 Overall 5-year survival is low which highlights the need for aggressive treatment and continued follow-up afterward.
-Detection of c-KIT mutations has been identified in upwards of 80% of mucosal melanomas and as little as 10% of BRAF mutations; this is opposite of cutaneous melanoma.
+Detection of c-KIT mutations has been identified in upwards of 80% of mucosal melanomas and as little as 10% of BRAF mutations; this is the opposite of cutaneous melanoma.
 Newer drugs such as imatinib are used in c-KIT pathway melanomas.
 It is important to maintain a high index of suspicion with pigmented lesions within the oral cavity, especially those in sites most common to oral melanoma (palate and maxillary gingiva).